wadester/wh_test_bash/README.md

 4. Please e-mail me with any updates, suggestions, etc.

 5. After running the scripts, run cleanup.sh to remove test files.

+6. This has been expanded to include a few busybox-compatible scripts.

 Links:
 ------